Kangalal Kaidhu Sei

 Kangalal Kaidhu Sei is a 2004 Indian Tamil-language romantic thriller film co-written by Sujatha and directed by Bharathiraja.
 It stars Vaseegaran and marks Priyamani's debut in Tamil cinema.
 It also marks the only Tamil film appearance of the Sri Lankan actor Sanath Gunathilake.
 The film revolves around a young, wealthy kleptomaniac's quest to find the love of his dreams in a young woman who is tasked to retrieve a stolen diamond from him.

 The cinematography was done by B. Kannan, while editing was done by K. Pazhanivel.
 The music was scored by A. R. Rahman, marking his fifth and final collaboration with Bharathiraja.
-Kangalal Kaidhu Sei was released on 20 February 2004 and became a box office success.
+Kangalal Kaidhu Sei was released on 19 February 2004.